ipasechnikov/KorbitSideShiftCryptoConverter/README.md

 Just a small introduction why this tool was created.

 [Korbit](https://www.korbit.co.kr/) exchange has quite high fees when you withdraw crypto, especially for BTC.
 To withdraw BTC you have to pay 0.001 BTC (as for 2022-07-01).
-And we all want to withdraw our crypto from exchange as quickly as possible.
-Because as you know **not your keys not your coins**.
-But paying 0.001 BTC every time you try to move 0.005 BTC is quite a hit, basically 20% fee, oof that hurts.
+But paying 0.001 BTC every time you try to move 0.005 BTC is quite a hit, basically 20% fee.

 That's why I've been investigating how to get my coins off the exchange with as small loss as possible.
 I found out that if you buy other *intermediate* coin that will be used for conversion purpose only and sell it on [sideshift.ai](https://sideshift.ai/), you can minimize your loss.

 You don't keep this *intermediate* coin.
-You buy it, withdraw from Korbit and sell it on sideshift.ai for your target coin moving it to your wallet.
+You buy it, withdraw from Korbit and sell it on sideshift.ai for your target coin and move it to your wallet.

 ### Why Korbit as main exchange